 - -t NUMBER_THREADS: number of computing threads that will be used by the software to run parallel processes.
 The argument is optional; if omitted, the driver tool will use as many threads as the server has. - -r REFERENCE: location of the reference FASTA file.
 This argument is required in all algorithms except LocusCollector and Dedup. - -i INPUT_FILE: location of the BAM input file.
 This argument can be used multiple times to have the software use multiple input files and the result would be the same as if the input BAM files are merged into one BAM file.
 This argument is required in all algorithms except for CollectVCMetrics, GVCFtyper, DNAModelApply, SVSolver, TNModelApply, TNModelTrain, VarCal and ApplyVarCal. - -q QUALITY_RECALIBRATION_TABLE: location of the quality recalibration table output from the BQSR stage that will be used as an input during the BQSR stage and Variant Calling stage.
 This argument can be used multiple times to have the software use multiple input calibration tables; each calibration table will apply a recalibration to BAM files by matching the readgroup of the reads - --interval INTERVAL: interval in the reference that will be used in the software.
-Only a single input INTERVAL will be considered: if you repeat the --interval option, only the INTERVAL in the last one will be considered.
+This argument can be used multiple times to perform the calculation on the union of all the intervals.
 INTERVAL can be specified as:

 - CONTIG[:START-END]: calculation will be done only on the corresponding contig.
 START and END are optional numbers to further reduce the interval; both are first-base-1 based.
 You can input a comma-separated list of multiple contigs. - BED_FILE: location of the BED file containing the intervals. - PICARD_INTERVAL_FILE: location of the file containing the intervals, following the Picard interval standard. - --interval_padding PADDING_SIZE: adds PADDING_SIZE bases padding to the edges of the input intervals.
 The default is 0. - --help: option to display help.
 The option can be used together with the --algo ALGORITHM to display help for the specific algorithm. - --read_filter FILTER,OPTION=VALUE,OPTION=VALUE: perform a filter or transformation of reads prior to the application of the algorithm.
 Please refer to Section 8.1.3 to get additional information on the available filters and their functionality. - --temp_dir DIRECTORY: determines where the temporary files will be stored.
 The default is the folder where the command is run (\$PWD). - --skip_no_coor: determines whether to skip unmapped reads. - --cram_read_options decode_md=0: CRAM input option to turn off the NM/MD tag in the input CRAM. - --replace_rg ORIG_RG="NEW_RG_STRING": modifies the @RG Read group tag of the next BAM input file to update the ORIG_RG with the new information; the NEW_RG_STRING needs to be a valid and complete string.
 This argument can be used multiple times, and each will affect the next -i BAM input.
-You can check Section 9.9 for a detail example on its usage
+You can check Section 9.8 for a detail example on its usage